ileandre0/A-Heros-Guide/README.md

 ## myHero?

 myHero?
 URL:
-NOTE: You must request temporary access at https://cors-anywhere.herokuapp.com/corsdemo before using this program.
+NOTE: You may need to request temporary access at https://cors-anywhere.herokuapp.com/corsdemo before using this program.

 ## Project Description